BenHowkins/otoku_blog/README.md

 - [Jinja Templating Langugage](https://jinja.palletsprojects.com/en/3.1.x/)

 ### Frameworks, Libraries and Programmes
+- [Font Awesome](https://fontawesome.com/): this was used to add likes and comments icons to the post detail and home pages to enhance user experience
 - [Coolers](https://coolors.co/): this was used to create a colour pallete for the website.
 - [Django](https://www.djangoproject.com/): this was the MVC web framework used.
 - [Bootstrap 5](https://getbootstrap.com/): this was the CSS framework used to make the site responsive.